stringparser/parth/readme.md

 ## why

-I need it for what is becoming an awesome, simple and complete [runtime](https://github.com/stringparser/runtime) module.
+I need it for the [runtime](https://github.com/stringparser/runtime) module.

 ## install